scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

   ceph telemetry preview

+Generating a sample report might take a few moments in big clusters (clusters with hundreds of OSDs or more).

 To protect your privacy, device reports are generated separately, and data such as hostname and device serial number is anonymized.
 The device telemetry is sent to a different endpoint and does not associate the device data with a